RaghavS16/cgpa_calculator/README.md

-Understood.
-Here’s the revised **README.md** without emojis and with a **clear grade points table** for Anna University M.Sc Integrated CS/IT Regulation 2023.

----

 # GPA & CGPA Calculator – Anna University (M.Sc Integrated CS/IT, Regulation 2023)

 This is a **React-based GPA & CGPA Calculator** designed exclusively for **Anna University M.Sc Integrated CS/IT students (Regulation 2023)**.